 DID YOU KNOW?

 Lake Fundudzi is a special spiritual place for the VhaVenda people.
 Major plans are currently underway to import more water to Limpopo to support mining development in the area.
+The area around Louis Trichardt is one of the richest agricultural areas in the country.

 Free flowing rivers